-The Federal Government requires the Colleges to report student enrollment changes to the National Student Loan Data System ("NSLDS") within sixty days.
-During our testing of forty students with enrollment status changes who graduated or withdrew from the institution, we noted the following:
+The Federal Government requires the Colleges to report student enrollment changes to the National Student Loan Data System ("NSLDS") within 60 days.
+During our testing, we noted three students, out of a sample of forty, that had incorrect effective dates reported to NSLDS.